babashaik17/MVVM-offline-cache-demo/README.md

-# mPokket Android Assignment:
+# MVVM-offline-cache-demo:

-The goal of this assignment is to build an app that shows the current trending Github repositories fetched from a public API.
+The goal of this app is to build an app that shows the current trending Github repositories fetched from a public API.
 The design and business specifications have been provided below.
 We expect you to follow it as closely as possible.